{{ summaryHeading }}

 Return loss

-A positive dB expression of how far below incident power the reflected power is.
+A positive dB expression of how far below incident power the reflected wave is.

 Reflection coefficient